eligolf/affinity_chess/README.md

 # Introduction
-Affinity Chess is a chess program/engine written in Python as a hobby project to learn more about programming.
+Affinity Chess is a chess program/engine written in Python as a hobby project to learn more about programming in general.
 The program allows you to play against another human or against the built in AI.

 # Getting started
 At start up you will be able to chose settings as in below image.
 You can put in a FEN position and use that as start position, or leave that field empty to use the normal start up position in chess.